ava-labs/hypersdk/README.md

 * [Avalanche VMs deep-dive #1: HyperSDK/tokenvm](https://ashavax.hashnode.dev/avalanche-vms-deep-dive-1-hypersdktokenvm)

 ## HyperSDK Projects 👀
-This is a gallery of community projects currently building on top of the HyperSDK
+_This is a gallery of community projects currently building on top of the HyperSDK._

 * [NodeKit: Decentralizing The L2 Sequencer on a Subnet]()
 * [OracleVM: Providing OffChain Data to the Avalanche Ecosystem]()